I was Sexually Attracted to My Therapist

 Erotic transference refers to feelings of romantic love or sexual fantasies that a client experiences for their therapist.
 As with any difficult feelings experienced in therapy, the key to working through these feelings is talking about them; however, it can feel almost impossible to do so.
 I started to experience these feelings around eighteen months into my own therapy and realised, through reading numerous blogs, that they were surprisingly common.

 Sexual feelings towards your therapist can be extremely confusing, particularly if you are in a stable relationship, if the therapist is of a different gender to the one you are usually attracted to, or if you tend to see your therapist as a parental figure.
-I chose an older female therapist in order to minimize the risk that I might ‘fall in love’ with her.
+I chose an older female therapist in order to minimise the risk that I might ‘fall in love’ with her.
 Her age and gender made no difference however, and the tension between my sexual feelings and my desire for her to be my mother, was difficult to cope with.
 If you are in a relationship, you may also experience feelings of guilt as well as confusion.

 You may feel as though the sexual fantasies are ‘wrong’, ‘not normal’, or that you are ‘bad’ for having them.
 The therapeutic relationship may be intimate, but awareness of its boundaries and professional nature can make erotic transference feel overwhelmingly shameful.
 My own shame was closely related to the fear of admitting my feelings to my therapist.
 Would she be horrified and disgusted?
 Would she think badly of me?
 Some clients worry that their therapist will end the therapy if they find out about the erotic transference.